 Background for the London Luton Airport proposed expansion

-London Luton Airport wishes to increase its capacity, using the existing runway to handle 32 million passengers per year, up from its current limit of 18 million passengers per year (which it estimates it will reach by 2020, based on its existing level of growth).
+London Luton Airport wishes to increase its capacity, using the existing runway to handle 32 million passengers per year by 2043, up from its current limit of 18 million passengers per year.
+This includes expanding the current terminal (terminal 1) and building a new terminal (terminal 2) and associated facilities.

 The proposals would include: